make91/pelican-plugins/cz/translated-article.text/translated_article.rst

 :tags: example

 This article has a translation, the translation link will take you to it.

 Notice that the translation can have a different tag, so even tags can be translated.

+As described in the `Pelican translations documentation <http://docs.getpelican.com/en/3.3.0/getting_started.html#translations>`_, an article is considered a translation of a different article if

+1. it has the same ``slug`` metadata
+2. has a different ``lang`` metadata